ramalhais/previous/readme.previous.txt

 Previous v2.7 (unreleased):
   > Adds ability to unlock the mouse cursor with control-click.
   > Fixes bug that caused Daydream to hang on start up.
+  > Fixes bug that caused NeXTdimension window to start with wrong size.

  7) Running Previous